 bulbs.
 We feel this gives the best quality of light for interior use.

 This also allows the greatest versatility in lamping.
 Many compact

-fluorescent bulbs are available with screw base fittings.
+fluorescent and LED bulbs are available with screw base fittings.
 This allows

 you to change the wattage of the bulb as you see fit.
 Click